Legislative Update: Phasing Out AFFF Foam Fire Extinguishers

 Do I Need Foam Extinguishers?

-The short answer is: No, probably not.
-Foam is primarily designed to tackle Class B fires, which involve flammable liquids in open containers.
-While they do have their place in some industries, it’s unlikely that the majority of work places will ever require foam - how often are you likely to find an open container of fuel in a hotel/office/shopping centre/hospital etc.?
+The straightforward answer is: probably not.
+Foam extinguishers are primarily designed for Class B fires, which involve flammable liquids in open containers.
+While they are used in specific industries, the majority of workplaces will likely never need foam extinguishers.
+For instance, how often do you encounter an open container of fuel in a hotel, office, shopping center, or hospital?

-When foams first entered the market in the late 70s / early 80s, they were able to achieve a better fire rating in smaller quantities.
-This meant that you didn’t need bulky, heavy 9 litre water extinguishers.
-Instead, you could have a lighter, more compact foam extinguisher and achieve the same rating coverage.
-However, with the introduction of water sprays, water mists and water additive fire extinguishers in the 90s, water extinguishers also became less bulky and were able to cover the same fire rating.
+When foams first entered the market in the late 1970s and early 1980s, they provided better fire ratings in smaller quantities.
+Thus, businesses could avoid using heavy 9-liter water extinguishers.
+Instead, lighter and more compact foam extinguishers could achieve similar coverage.
+However, the introduction of water sprays, mists, and water additive extinguishers in the 1990s allowed water extinguishers to become less bulky while maintaining the same fire rating.

 Are There Alternatives to Foam?

-Dry Powder Extinguishers: Also known as ABC powders, these extinguishers release a chemical powder that interrupts the fire's chemical reaction, making them effective for various types of fires, including Solid fuels (A) flammable liquids (B) and flammable gases (C).
-They also have an incredibly fast ‘knock down’ rate and work well on running fuel fires.
-This is why you’ll usually see these at petrol stations.
+Also known as ABC powders, these extinguishers release a chemical powder that interrupts the fire's chemical reaction.
+This makes them effective for various types of fires, including solid fuels (A), flammable liquids (B), and flammable gases (C).
+They also have a fast 'knockdown' rate and work well on running fuel fires.
+This is why you'll typically find these at petrol stations.

-CO₂ Extinguishers: Carbon dioxide extinguishers work by displacing oxygen and smothering the fire, which makes them suitable for Class B fires and extremely efficient on electrical fires.
+Carbon dioxide extinguishers work by displacing oxygen and smothering the fire.
+They are suitable for Class B fires and are highly efficient in dealing with electrical fires.

-Choosing the right replacement depends on the specific fire risks in your environment and the type of materials present.
-Your extinguisher servicing company should carry out a full assessment of your site at every visit and make you aware of any recommendations and suggest alternatives that are more suitable.
+Choosing the right alternative depends on the unique fire risks in your environment and the type of materials present.
+Your extinguisher servicing company should conduct a thorough assessment of your site during each visit.
+They can provide recommendations for alternatives that are more suitable.

 Q&A Summary